asmar-shikhamirli/Watcher/README.md

 For implimentation purpose dummy users are created using moviewlens 100K dataset.
 Each user has at least 20 movie ratings.
 <hr />

+You can find the deployed version of the application from here: https://watcher-go.herokuapp.com/
 # Features

 Recommendations are based on similar users(UserBased Collaborative Filtering) and similar movies (itemBased colaborative filtering)